• What is Copywriting?

 And I don’t really blame new copywriters who ask that question, since there are plenty of “work farming” companies that happily advertise their “copywriters’” price per word.

-First, copywriting isn’t just about writing as much as possible.
+Unlike content writing, copywriting isn’t about writing an article.
+And it isn’t writing as much as possible.
 In fact, copywriting is often about trying to get the right message across in the most concise way possible.

 Charging by the word actually penalizes you for doing your job well!